dbrennand/home-ops/docs/ansible/minecraft.md

 # :material-minecraft: Minecraft

+!!! note "Decommissioned"
+    The Minecraft servers have been decommissioned.
+This page has been kept for reference.

 The Minecraft [playbook](https://github.com/dbrennand/home-ops/blob/dev/ansible/playbooks/minecraft-playbook.yml) is used to deploy Minecraft servers on Ubuntu Server 22.04 LTS in my Homelab.

 ## :simple-ansible: Ansible Playbook